tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 <summary>Other IMFs</summary>

 [Fcitx5](https://wiki.archlinux.org/title/Fcitx5) is the successor of Fcitx.
-Currently it has issues when working with i3wm and possibly other WMs.
+Currently, it has issues when working with i3wm and possibly other WMs.
 I can't recommend it yet.

 [IBus](https://wiki.archlinux.org/title/IBus) is preinstalled in GTK-based environments like GNOME.